 On this page I gathered some of the stuff I worked on in the last few years (beginning from shortly before starting university).

 I’ve been a huge fan of Super Smash Bros.
 Melee for a while now, but it is relatively hard to get your friends into it due to the high technical skill barrier, requiring many hours of training solo to start experiencing the real game.
 Therefore I decided to try my hand at making a game that captures the spirit of Melee as much as possible while also making it a little more accessible and adding the modern multiplayer features that are sorely missed nowadays.
-The game is already in development for a few months and my biggest project so far.
-If you are a Smash-fan and want to talk about it or try it, contact me directly or join the Discord server!
-If you are interested in making art, animations or sound effects, I’d love to hear from you too.
+The game is already in development for about a year my biggest project so far.
+If you are a Smash-fan and want to talk about it or try it, please join the Discord server or contact me directly!
+If you are interested in animations, music or sound effects, I’d love to hear from you too.

 NGN (C++11, OpenGL 3.3)